Oppai-Dragon/server/README.md

         - /Text.hs - Functions for Text from package text.
         - /Time.hs - Functions that require import from package time.
     - /Essence.hs - Essence data family with instances.
+        - /Column.hs - data Column, data ValueType, data NULL, newtype Default, data Relations, data Constraint, data Action with instances.
         - /GetFields.hs - class GetFields for getting fields from Essence Column and Required fields.
         - /Methods.hs - Functions for working with instances of family Essence.
-        - /Parse.hs - Functions for parsing essence from json.
-            - /Clause.hs - Functions for parsing clauses, which are needed for a more specialized query to the database.
+        - /Parse/Clause.hs - Functions for parsing clauses, which are needed for a more specialized query to the database.
         - /RelationsTree.hs - data RelationsTree with instances.
             - /Methods.hs - Functions for processing a tree of relations.
 Basically, these are functions for collecting fields from a database, based on entity relationships and the available data obtained from the query.
     - /Request.hs - Functions for handling request to get specific values.
         - /Access.hs - data Access with instances.
 It is necessary for the separation of rights.
-            -/IsRight.hs - Function for checking access.
+            -/Check.hs - Function for checking access.
         - /Control.hs - Query validation functions: value types, required fields, required access, and more.
         - /Handling.hs - One of the main modules, which handle request and choose database method, and getting response.
-        - /Method.IsRight.hs - Function for checking right method of essence.
+        - /Method.Check.hs - Function for checking right method of essence.
-        - /Params.Methods.hs - Functions for working with params of request.
+        - /Params.Check.hs - Functions for working with params of request.
     - /Required.hs - data Required and instances.
         - /Methods.hs - Functions for working with Required fields.
     - /SQL.hs - data SqlQuery, data family Clause and instances.
+        - /AlterTable.hs - class AlterTable for translating Essence Column to Sql Query to alter table in database.
         - /ShowSql.hs - class ShowSql for translate SqlQuery, Essence List and others to SqlRequest.
         - /ToValue.hs - Functions for translating SqlValue from HDBC package to Value from aeson package.
     - /Empty.hs - class Empty for parsing value to correct format for database and instances.
     - /MyValue.hs - data MyValue with instances and functions for converting from string, to string, from Value, to Value and others.
-    - /Value.hs - Functions for unpacking Value from aeson package.
+        -/Parse.hs - For parsing MyValue from string.

 ### Adding new essences